Long-Term Water Augmentation

 Committee Membership

-The WIFA Long-Term Water Augmenation Committe includes nine members of the WIFA Board.
+The WIFA Long-Term Water Augmenation Committe includes seven members of the WIFA Board.

 Program Overview: